 - The colorimetric approach, where the manganese directly reacts with ethylenediaminetetraacetic acid, gives a pink color and can be read using a color meter.

 Fish show certain behaviors that indicate low oxygen levels in the water, such as loss of appetite, surface gasping, gathering around inflow pipes, reduced growth, and increased susceptibility to diseases.
-So if you see these signs and your DO level is too low, you can adjust the DO level by increasing aeration through adding more air stones or using a larger pump.
+So if you see these signs and your DO level is too low, you can adjust the DO level by increasing aeration by adding more air stones or using a larger pump.

-pH is considered one of the most critical water quality variables in aquaponics systems because it influences water quality parameters such as the ratio of ammonia to ammonium and the solubility of plant nutrients. pH means "power of hydrogen" and refers to the concentration of hydrogen ions in a solution. pH range from 0 to 14, which the range between 0 to 7 is considered acidic, 7 neutral, and between 7 to 14 basic or alkaline.
+pH is considered one of the most critical water quality variables in aquaponics systems because it influences water quality parameters, such as the ratio of ammonia to ammonium and the solubility of plant nutrients. pH means "power of hydrogen" and refers to the concentration of hydrogen ions in a solution. pH range from 0 to 14, which the range between 0 to 7 is considered acidic, 7 neutral, and between 7 to 14 basic or alkaline.